Relativistic density-functional theory based on effective quantum electrodynamics: Density-functional theory based on effective quantum electrodynamics

 \subsection{Local-density approximation}

 The LDA is usually the first approximation considered in DFT.
 In the present relativistic theory, the LDA exchange-correlation functional may be written as

 where ${\epsilon}_{\text{xc}}^\text{RHEG}(n)$ is the exchange-correlation energy per particle of the relativistic homogeneous electron gas (RHEG) of constant charge density $n \in [0,+\infty[$.
-We have used the absolute value of the charge density in order to satisfy charge-conjugation symmetry [Eqs.~(\ref{Excc}) and~(\ref{Eccc})].
+To deal with the possibility of having negative charge densities $n(\vec{r})$ at some points of space in the inhomogeneous system [see discussion in the paragraph after Eq.~(\ref{Ts})], we have used the absolute value of the charge density.
+On the one hand, this permits to satisfy charge-conjugation symmetry [Eqs.~(\ref{Excc}) and~(\ref{Eccc})], but, on the other hand, it introduces discontinuities in the corresponding potential at the points of space where $n(\vec{r})$ changes sign.
+Whether using the absolute value of the charge density is the right thing to do is thus unsure and should be further studied.

 Since the RHEG has a spatially constant charge density, its KS potential $v+ v_\Hxc$ in Eq.~(\ref{KSeq}) must necessarily be a spatial constant as well.
 Since the KS potential does not depend on spinor indices either (contrary to the HF potential), the KS orbitals of the RHEG are thus simply the eigenfunctions of the free Dirac equation.
 In other words, due to translational symmetry, the KS vacuum state $\ket{\tilde{0}}$ of the RHEG is equal to the free vacuum state $\ket{0}$.
 Consequently, the vacuum-polarization one-particle density matrix in Eq.~(\ref{nvp1KS}) vanishes for the RHEG and the LDA exchange functional does not contain any vacuum-polarization contribution, i.e. $E_\x^{\LDA}[n]=\tilde{E}_\x^{\LDA}[n]$ [Eq.~(\ref{Extilde})] or $\tilde{E}_\x^\text{vp,LDA}[n]=0$ [Eq.~(\ref{Extildevp})].
 Similarly, for the LDA correlation functional, we have $E_\c^{\LDA}[n]=\tilde{E}_\c^{\LDA}[n]$ [Eq.~(\ref{Ectilde})] or $\tilde{E}_\c^\text{vp,LDA}[n]=0$ [Eq.~(\ref{Ectildevp})], but $E_\c^{\LDA}[n]$ still contains vacuum contributions via the correlation pair-density matrix $\tilde{\b{n}}_{2,\c}^\l(\vec{r}_1,\vec{r}_2)$ of the RHEG.